gridlocdev/v/vlib/x/ttf/README.md

 `.ppm` file.

 > **Note**
-> The render in this case is a raw rendering without any postfiltering or other processing.
+> The render in this case is a raw rendering without any post-filtering or other processing.

 Using the low level rendering you need to manage all the amenities like allocate and release memory and other tasks like calc the character dimensions.